 Co-Director of Social Work and Case Management, Morningside Clinic

-Jenny Mayer has been responsible for social work services at the CCC’s Morningside Clinic at St. Luke’s Hospital since 2004.
-Prior to joining the CCC, she worked as a psychiatric social worker in a variety of community-based mental health settings and as Case Manager.
+Jenny Mayer has been responsible for social work services at the Spencer Cox Center’s Morningside Clinic at St. Luke’s Hospital since 2004.
+Prior to joining the Center, she worked as a psychiatric social worker in a variety of community-based mental health settings and as Case Manager.
 Ms. Mayer is committed to expanding the reach of traditional heath care services and building innovative programming to reach patients.
 She is actively involved in leading the Center’s Redesign initiatives to improve clinic flow and the patients’ experience of their services.
 Ms. Mayer earned her MSW from Hunter College School of Social Work.
 She received training in family therapy from the Ackerman Institute for the Family.

 Senior Deputy Director

-Christine Nollen has led the development and growth of the CCC’s innovative, patient-centered, grant funded programs since 2002.
+Christine Nollen has led the development and growth of the Spencer Cox Center’s innovative, patient-centered, grant funded programs since 2002.
 She has had a leadership role in doubling the size and budget of the Center and diversifying its programs to meet the complex needs of the urban poor living with HIV and other chronic diseases.
 In 2009, she co-led a national campaign to reduce sexually transmitted infections among young people at Planned Parenthood Federation of America, partnering with Kaiser Family Foundation, MTV and CDC.
 She has done program design and development consulting nationally and abroad for the federal government and non-profit organizations, and serves on Planned Parenthood of New York City’s Council of Advocates.
 Ms. Nollen received her Masters degrees in Public Administration and Public Health from Columbia University.

 Co-Director of Social Work and Case Management, Samuels Clinic

-Alan Rice has been responsible for social work services at the CCC’s Samuels Clinic in Roosevelt Hospital since 2005.
+Alan Rice has been responsible for social work services at the Center’s Samuels Clinic in Roosevelt Hospital since 2005.
 Mr. Rice has dedicated his career since 1983 to serving people living with HIV/AIDS and has been a leader in setting social work policies in HIV/AIDS treatment settings locally and nationally.
 Mr. Rice was a charter member of the NYC Social Work AIDS Network.
 He currently serves as President of an organization he helped to found, the Professional Association of Social Workers for HIV and AIDS.
 Mr. Rice received his Master of Social Work degree from Yeshiva University’s Wurzweiler School of Social Work.